 People face risks in their everyday life.
-Likewise people, companies, organizations and projects face with risks in their life cycle.
+In a similar manner, project teams, companies, organizations, and even projects face risks in their life cycle.
 Based on the risk type and circumstances, they practice methods to overcome the risks.
 Project risk management is a significant process that aims to manage the risks and eliminate the destructive effects of them.
 Project risk management plans are the road maps that use techniques to response risks and issues.
-Basically a project risk panagement plan defines processes and obligations to perform risk identification, risk analysis, risk response planning, and risk control activities regularly.
+Basically, a project risk management plan defines processes and obligations to perform risk identification, risk analysis, risk response planning, and risk control activities regularly.
 This article answers the following questions: What is a project risk management plan? and How to Write a Project Risk Management Plan?

 What is a Project Risk Management Plan ?